priikone/aces-looks/README.md

 In Nuke version 13.1 and newer the CLF LMTs can be used with the OCIOFileTransform node or OCIOLookTransform node if the LMTs are defined as looks in the OCIO config file.
 The working space in the OCIOFileTranform node must be changed to ACES2065-1 unless the input is already ACES2065-1, and interpolation must be set to Tetrahedral.

+## LMTs for ACES 2.0

+The main difference between the LMTs for ACES 2.0 and 1.3 is that ACES 1.3 LMTs may apply additional gamut compression because ACES 1.3 doesn't have a gamut mapper.
+However, ACES 2.0 has a built-in gamut mapper, so the LMTs do not apply any additional compression.

+### Re-creating emulation LMT with colorimetric LMT

+All the emulation LMTs for ACES 2.0 are the concatenation of the Tone-curve LMT and the Colorimetric LMT.
+You can always re-create the emulation by applying the LMTs separately.
+For example, to re-create the **M-ACES1.clf** exactly, one would first apply the **T-ACES1_Tone.clf** followed by the **C-ACES1.clf**.

+## LMTs for ACES 1.3

+### Re-creating emulation LMT with colorimetric LMT

+All the current emulation LMTs for ACES 1.3 can be recreated in large part by using Tone-curve LMT and Colorimetric LMT.
+For example to re-create the **M-ARRI.clf** one could first apply the
+**T-ARRI_Tone.clf** followed by the **C-ARRI.clf**.
+This would create exact match for normal surface colors, but because the colorimetric LMT retains saturation while the DRT emulation doesn't, higher luminance and higher saturation colors would differ.
+Gamut compression could then be used to get the match much closer, but probably not exact.
+On the other hand, this allows to create, in this example, ARRI ALF-2 emulation with customizable saturation rolloff.

 ### Gamut Compression and Out of Gamut Colors

 Out of gamut colors are pixels with negative color values and they can occur in ACES.
 None of the LMTs specifically handle negative values and it is recommended to use the ACES 1.3